davidrencse/Asphalt/README.md

 # Asphalt

 Asphalt is a Python-based packet capture, decode, and analysis toolkit with a CLI and an optional desktop UI.
-It supports live capture via Scapy, offline decoding of PCAP/PCAPNG files, and configurable analysis pipelines that emit JSON reports.
+It captures live traffic (via Scapy), decodes packets into structured records, and runs a configurable analysis pipeline that emits JSON reports suitable for dashboards or downstream tooling.

+## Pipeline Overview
+Asphalt’s pipeline is the same whether you run live capture, offline decode, or full analysis.
+The steps are modular and can be combined:

+1. **Capture**
+   - Live capture is performed via Scapy (`capture.scapy_backend`).
+   - Capture configuration uses a `CaptureConfig` (interface, BPF filter, buffer).
+   - A session is started and packet stats are sampled periodically.

+2. **Decode**
+   - Raw packets are decoded by `capture.decoder.PacketDecoder`.
+   - Decoding extracts L2/L3/L4 fields (MAC/IP/ports), protocol stack summaries, and flags.
+   - Decoded packets are converted to dictionaries for filtering or serialization.

+3. **Filter (optional)**
+   - Packet filters are compiled from an expression string (`utils.filtering`).
+   - Filters run against decoded fields and OSI tags (L2/L3/L4/App).

+4. **Analyze**
+   - The analysis engine (`analysis.engine.AnalysisEngine`) consumes decoded packets.
+   - A set of analyzers (registered in `analysis.registry`) produce metrics, summaries, and findings.
+   - Results are serialized to JSON (`report.to_json()`).

+## Backend Architecture
+Asphalt is structured around a few core subsystems:

+- **Capture backend**
+  - `capture.scapy_backend.ScapyBackend` provides live capture, interface listing, and stats.
+  - `capture.icapture_backend.CaptureConfig` defines capture parameters.

+- **Packet decoding**
+  - `capture.decoder.PacketDecoder` parses raw packet bytes into structured records.
+  - Quality flags indicate decode confidence and anomalies.

+- **PCAP/PCAPNG ingestion**
+  - `pcap_loader.pcap_reader.PcapReader` and `pcap_loader.pcapng_reader.PcapngReader`
+    stream packets from capture files.
+  - The CLI auto-detects file formats by extension or magic bytes.

+- **Analysis pipeline**
+  - `analysis.engine.AnalysisEngine` orchestrates analyzer execution.
+  - `analysis.registry` registers and instantiates analyzers.
+  - Output is a normalized JSON report for programmatic use.

+- **UI layer (optional)**
+  - `ui_app.py` provides a PySide6 desktop UI.
+  - The UI runs the same capture + decode + analysis pipeline and renders diagnostics and charts (via Matplotlib when available).

 ## Features
+Each feature below maps to a concrete pipeline stage or subsystem.

+- **Live capture**
-- Live packet capture with interface listing, BPF filters, and live stats
+  - Start capture on any interface with optional BPF filters.
+  - View per-interval statistics (packets/sec, totals, drops).
+  - Stop at a fixed duration or with Ctrl+C.

+- **Interface discovery**
+  - List interfaces and identify the exact capture name (including NPF GUIDs on Windows).

+- **Offline decode (PCAP/PCAPNG)**
+  - Decode capture files into a readable table or JSON/JSONL.
+  - Limit decode volume for quick inspection.

+- **Live capture + decode**
+  - Stream decoded summaries in real time while capturing.
-- Offline decode of PCAP/PCAPNG to table, JSON, or JSONL
+  - Output as table, JSON, or JSONL.

-- Live capture + decode stream in a single command
+- **Analysis engine**
+  - Run a full analyzer suite on capture files.
+  - Output structured JSON reports for downstream use or UI ingestion.

+- **Pluggable analyzers**
+  - Built-in analyzers can be selected by name.
+  - Analyzer registry allows modular extension without changing core CLI.

+- **Packet filters**
+  - Filter decoded packets using expressions (e.g. by protocol, IPs, ports).
+  - Applies to both decode and analyze commands.

+- **Desktop UI (optional)**
-- Analysis engine with pluggable analyzers and JSON output
+  - Run the full pipeline with live diagnostics and charts.
-- Optional PySide6 desktop UI for capture, decode, and visual dashboards
+  - UI gracefully degrades if Matplotlib is missing.

 ## Requirements
 - Python 3.8+